 Our Employee Resource Groups also conduct a number of events and initiatives each year to engage our employees, provide product insights and reach out to our communities.
 (See the Promoting a Diverse and Inclusive Workforce section for more on these groups.)

-We also believe it’s important to engage our people within the communities in which we operate.
+We believe it’s important to engage our people within the communities in which we operate.
 Each year, we offer ways for thousands of our employees and retirees to participate in volunteer programs.
 We see these programs as not only critical to helping those in need, but pivotal to inspiring and energizing our employees around volunteerism and community service.
 Through these community initiatives, we support teamwork and build a sense of shared purpose and commitment.
-For more information, see the Community section.
+For more information, see the Communities section.